rubenmarcus/bitte-app/README.md

 ## About

-Bitte AI Desktop is a revolutionary application that simplifies blockchain interactions through natural language prompts and AI agents.
+Bitte AI App is a revolutionary application that simplifies blockchain interactions through natural language prompts and AI agents.
 Instead of dealing with complex blockchain interfaces, you can simply tell the AI what you want to do, and it will handle the technical details for you.

 ## Features